Internet Explorer is not supported by Design Library

 Input fields in tables

-The smaller smaller input fields can be used in tables and lists.
-Label is hidden and headline in column will be used for description instead
+The smaller input fields can be used in tables and lists.

 Input field with attached button

-In mobile viewport, the group is seen as one module and shares the width.
+In a mobile viewport, the group is seen as one module and shares the width.

 Search